katyukha/thepath/README.md

       It seems that it is better to avoid implicit conversion to string, at least unless multiple `alias this` supported in D.
 - [ ] Add automated tests for Windows
+- [ ] Add func to convert to stringz
 - Any other features needed?